University of Staffordshire

 - Must ideally have direct experience of your academic performance.
 However, we recognise that it may not always be possible to obtain an academic reference from the most suitable candidate (e.g., due to staffing changes since you studied at the institution) and in this instance, efforts should be made to identify an appropriate alternative.

 - If it isn’t possible to identity an appropriate referee, for instance, due to the time that has passed since your most recent engagement in academic studies, you may provide an alternative.
 However, this person must be appropriately skilled to comment on your ability to manage the academic requirements of Doctoral study.
-In this instance, the reason for nominating an alternative must be included in the Personal Statements section of your application.
+In this instance, the reason for nominating an alternative must be included in the Other information about yourself section of your application.

 Experience Suitability Statement